Ichraknaceur/ai-engineer-technical-test-develop/docs/api.md

 ## Debug endpoints

-These run individual pipeline stages without a full job — handy for validating behaviour and (for `/extract`) checking the prompt before spending tokens.
+These run individual pipeline stages without a full job, handy for validating behaviour and (for `/extract`) checking the prompt before spending tokens.

 | Endpoint | Purpose |